 The house is a tip, we spend far too much money at the supermarket thanks to dashing there in between video calls and the boys spend more time on their tablets than I would like to admit – but it means our situation works.
 Could we do this permanently?
 Definitely not, but for a short term solution, if you are going to be working from home with toddlers, forget about having a super clean house, three home cooked meals a day and be prepared to be severely lacking in patience by the end of the day.

 Take regular breaks

 When you’re working from home with toddlers, you need to take regular breaks, just as you would in work.
 I have been guilty of working hours and hours without a break and the result is not good.
 I end up cranky, overtired and close to breaking point.
+Self care during lockdown is vital.
 If you must work at home with kids, take time for you, whether that’s getting out in the garden during nap time

 Let them join you for video calls